qvantel/orcd-generator/README.md

 ```
 $ ./cdr_perf_test.sh
 ```
-Use -v flag for verbose and -s 60 for 60 seconds sleep and -g for graphite reporting
+Use -v flag for verbose and -s 60 for 60 seconds sleep